 Membership Secretary: email@example.com

-The Paris group meets in various cafés in Paris, usually in the afternoon of the third or fourth Monday of each month.
+The Paris group is a dynamic group which likes to exchange views on books in various cafés around Paris.
+Meetings usually take place in the afternoon of the 3rd or 4th Monday of the month.

 The Conversation Group usually meets on the 1st and 3rd Thursday afternoons of the month at 2.30 pm.
-Participants take turns in hosting the meeting in their homes.
+When COVID restrictions allow, participants take turns in hosting the meeting in their homes.